Migraines Increase with Changing Season

 Migraine headaches can be triggered by many factors.
 About half of all migraine sufferers report their headaches can be triggered by changing weather patterns.
 The most common trigger for headaches is changing barometric pressure, which is just the scientific name for air pressure.
 As weather fronts move through with warmer or colder air, the barometric pressure changes, which can cause tissues to expand or contract, triggering migraines.

-The fall and spring are worse for this because the temperature and therefore barometric pressure, tends to fluctuate more often than in the summer or winter.
+The fall and spring are worse for this because of the temperature changes and therefore barometric pressure tends to fluctuate more often than in the summer or winter.

 Sinus Headaches Can Rise with Fall

 In the winter, people are more likely to get colds, flu, and other illnesses.
 These can lead to swollen tissues and additional mucous that can clog your sinuses, putting them under pressure, which can lead to sinus headaches.
 Those sinus headaches can then trigger migraine headaches.

 Another potential source of sinus headaches is allergies.
 According to the Allergy and Asthma Federation of America (AAFA), Columbia, SC is the 33rd worst city in the US for fall allergies.

 If you’re prone to sinus headaches, there are a few things you can do to help prevent migraines.
 First, it’s important to determine if the cause of your sinus headaches is from allergies or not.
 If you suffer from fall allergies, it’s best to speak with your doctor about seasonal allergy treatment.
 They might recommend taking over the counter allergy medicine daily or prescribe something more long-lasting.
 Taking allergy medications can help prevent the sinuses from swelling and infections from forming.